CtrlK

 Trigger Term Quality

-Includes several relevant keywords like 'websites', 'mobile', 'dApps', 'AI agents', 'plugins', 'mini apps', 'bots', and 'deploy', but misses common user phrasings like 'web app', 'build a site', 'launch', 'host', or 'AppFactory' as an explicit trigger.
-The term 'AppFactory' appears but may not be what users naturally say.
+Includes relevant keywords like 'websites', 'mobile', 'dApps', 'AI agents', 'plugins', 'mini apps', 'bots', and 'deploy', but misses common user phrasings like 'web app', 'build a site', 'launch', 'host', or 'create an app'.
+The term 'AppFactory' is product-specific jargon users may not naturally say.

 2 / 3